How to Start Your Own LLC in Florida - Complete Guide

 Records

-Keep copies of all formation documents, operating agreement, contracts, and financial/legal documents.
+Retain a copy of all formation documents, operating agreement, contracts and financial/legal documents.

 Annual Reporting